-If you are doing the regular foam rolling exercises and you got bored of them and you are not getting much benefit from them, try this tweak.
+If you are doing regular foam rolling exercises and are bored or are not getting much benefit from them, try this tweak.

 CLICK HERE to watch the YouTube video.

-She goes through a typical IT band foam rolling exercise.
-She is really working on the IT band on the outer thigh part which oftentimes is really sensitive in people especially if someone does running or does a lot of single leg work or has really poor stability in the lateral plane.
+Go through a typical IT band foam rolling exercise, really working on the IT band on the outer thigh.
+This area is often really sensitive, especially if you are a runner, do a lot of single leg work, or have really poor stability in the lateral plane.

 IT Band Foam Rolling Exercise

-If she wants to get more out of the foam rolling exercise, what she can do is rotate her body so she can do foam rolling in between the quad and the IT band.
+To get more out of the foam rolling exercise, rotate your body to roll in between the quad and the IT band.

 Tweak on IT Band Foam Rolling Exercise

-With this exercise, she is targeting the zone of convergence wherein you will have muscle fibers from both areas kind of intertwining and overlapping.
-A lot of times it is an area where there is a lot of tension and sensitivity that you can target in order to loosen up the muscle and improve the tissue quality of the muscle.
-This is the same way when it comes to other different parts of the body.
-The hamstring and the IT band are excellent to target that zone of convergence.
+With this exercise, you are targeting the zone of convergence, where you will have muscle fibers from both areas intertwining and overlapping.
+Often this is an area where there is a lot of tension and sensitivity.
+Target this in order to loosen up the muscle and improve the tissue quality of the muscle.
+The quadriceps and the IT band are excellent to target that zone of convergence.